tdilauro/Simplified-wiki/Library-Registry.md

 - Search by location

 For the initial version, there can be a single flat navigation feed with an entry for every library.

+# Configuration

+* Database - to hold library information and Adobe IDs.
+* S3 bucket - to hold library icons